Duck Soup (1933 film): Reception

-Duck Soup was not a box office failure.
-Although it did not do as well as Horse Feathers, it was the sixth-highest-grossing film of 1933, according to Glenn Mitchell in The Marx Brothers Encyclopedia and Simon Louvish in Monkey Business, his biography of the Marx Brothers.
-However the film was a box office disappointment for Paramount.
+Although Duck Soup did not perform as well as Horse Feathers, it was the sixth-highest-grossing film of 1933, according to Glenn Mitchell in The Marx Brothers Encyclopedia and Simon Louvish in Monkey Business.
+However, Duck Soup was a box office disappointment for Paramount.

-One possible reason for the film's lukewarm reception is that it was released during the Great Depression.
-Audiences were taken aback by such preposterous political disregard, buffoonery, and cynicism at a time of economic and political crisis.
-Film scholar Leonard Maltin had this to say in his book The Great Movie Comedians:
+One possible reason for the film's lukewarm reception is that it was released during the depths of the Great Depression.
+Audiences were taken aback by its cynicism at a time of economic and political crisis.
+According to Leonard Maltin in The Great Movie Comedians:

 As wonderful as Monkey Business, Horse Feathers, and Duck Soup seem today, some critics and moviegoers found them unpleasant and longed for the more orderly world of The Cocoanuts with its musical banalities. [...]
 Many right-thinkers laughed themselves silly in 1933—but a large number didn't. [...]
 The unrelieved assault of Marxian comedy was simply too much for some people.

 Years later, Groucho's son Arthur Marx described Irving Thalberg's assessment of the film's purported failure during a National Public Radio interview:

 [Thalberg] said the trouble with Duck Soup is you've got funny gags in it, but there's no story and there's nothing to root for.
 You can't root for the Marx Brothers because they're a bunch of zany kooks.
 [Thalberg] says, "You gotta put a love story in your movie so there'll be something to root for, and you have to help the lovers get together."

-Most critics at the time disliked it because of its "dated" look at politics.
-Some modern critics are also unimpressed.
-Christopher Null believes, "the send-up of Mussolini-types doesn't quite pan out.
+Most critics at the time disliked Duck Soup because of its "dated" look at politics.
+Christopher Null believes that "the send-up of Mussolini-types doesn't quite pan out.
 Take the comedy, leave the story."

-Even Groucho himself did not initially think too highly of the film.
+Groucho did not initially think highly of the film.
 When asked the significance of the film's politics, Groucho only shrugged and said: "What significance?
 We were just four Jews trying to get a laugh."
-Nevertheless, the Brothers were ecstatic when Benito Mussolini took the film as a personal insult and banned it in Italy.
-Also, the residents of Fredonia, New York, protested because they feared that the similar-sounding nation would hurt their city's reputation.
+Nevertheless, the Brothers were ecstatic when Mussolini took the film as a personal insult and banned it in Italy.
+Residents of Fredonia, New York, also protested the film because they feared that the similar-sounding nation would hurt their city's reputation.
 The Marx Brothers quipped in response, telling them to change the name of their town to keep from hurting their movie.